 Day by day little seems to change but when you look back everything is different.
 Crazy what can happen in 365 days.
 It’s been one year since I left Omaha, Nebraska to go work on a cruise ship in Australia.
 It’s been nearly six months since I returned to the United States and four months since I took off to Au Pair and backpack Europe.
-Since that day in late August of 2013 I have visited 25 countries Not bad seeing how the first 23 years of my life I totaled exactly 2 (United States and Jamaica).
+Since that day in late August of 2013 I have visited 25 countries and learned plenty of lessons from traveling Not bad seeing how the first 23 years of my life I totaled exactly 2 (United States and Jamaica).

 1. Length of a relationship doesn’t matter.